-- 2. Pro Se Notices.
-Parties who file a motion to dismiss, a motion for judgment on the pleadings, or a motion for summary judgment must provide the pro se party with a copy of the notices required under Local Civil Rules 12.1 or 56.2. - 3.
+2. Pro Se Notices.
+Parties who file a motion to dismiss, a motion for judgment on the pleadings, or a motion for summary judgment must provide the pro se party with a copy of the notices required under Local Civil Rules 12.1 or 56.2.

 Courtesy Copies.
-Two courtesy hard copies of all formal motion papers, marked as such, should be submitted to Chambers by the non-pro se party at the time the reply is due.
-Courtesy copies should not be submitted to Chambers at the time of filing.
-If all the parties are pro se, then no courtesy copies of formal motion papers are required. - 4.
-Motions to Dismiss.
+Courtesy copies are not required to be submitted to Chambers in pro se matters.

+- 3. Motions to Dismiss.
 If a defendant files a motion to dismiss, a pro se plaintiff may amend the complaint within 30 days to address the issues raised in the motion rather than responding to the motion.
-If the pro se plaintiff chooses to file an amended complaint, the defendant must within 14 days after service of the amended complaint (1) answer; (2) file a new or supplemental motion to dismiss; or (3) submit a letter on ECF stating that it relies on the previously filed motion to dismiss. - 5.
+If the pro se plaintiff chooses to file an amended complaint, the defendant must within 14 days after service of the amended complaint (1) answer; (2) file a new or supplemental motion to dismiss; or (3) submit a letter on ECF stating that it relies on the previously filed motion to dismiss. - 4.
 Oral Argument.
 Unless otherwise ordered by the Court, argument will not be heard in pro se matters.